Probate Litigation in Denison: Your Trusted Lawyers

 Perhaps someone feels like the will is fraudulent.
 Maybe a family member that receives a smaller share of the inheritance than they anticipated (or none at all) believes the deceased was not of sound mind when the will was prepared and signed.
 Or maybe there’s an issue the beneficiaries have with the executor.
 These claims can be brought forward and adjudicated by the Probate Court.

-Distribute the Inheritance
+Distributing the Inheritance in Texas

 Texas law generally requires that a probate attorney be involved in this process.
 While it’s theoretically possible to go through probate without a lawyer, the process inevitably involves court filings that can only be done by someone licensed to practice law.